resao/react-fantasy-football/README.md

 - State management with redux and redux-thunk
 - API integration with firebase
 - Authentication with firebase
+- Unit test examples with Jest and Enzyme

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).